astronomer/docs/archived_software_docs/version-0.16/ac-cve.md

 ## Overview

-This page is the source of truth for any Common Vulnerabilities and Exposures (CVEs) identified within any of our supported Astronomer Certified images for Apache Airflow.
+This page is the source of truth for any Common Vulnerabilities and Exposures (CVEs) identified within any of our supported Astronomer Certified images for Apache Airflow®.

 Currently, all supported Astronomer Certified images are listed in two places: